Suggestion: Watch the 10 minutes video tutorial before reading this article

 HS codes are used to classify products traded in a country, China is not an exception.

-Without knowing them, you won’t be able to register your company AQSIQ or manage customs clearance.
+Without knowing the HS-codes, you won’t be able to register your company AQSIQ or to manage customs clearance.

 - 33042000: Eye cosmetics

 - 33049100: Powders (compressed or not)